Copyright © Ministry of Health Singapore. All Rights Reserved.

 Fill Up on Fruits (and Vegetables)

 Total fat should be limited to 25—30% of total calorie intake, of which less than 10% is from saturated fat.
 The balance should come from mono- and polyunsaturated fats,

 Sources of saturated fat include fatty cuts of meat, high-fat dairy products, food made with coconut milk and also food prepared with palm-based vegetable oil.

 A high intake of saturated fat is linked to an increased risk of cardiovascular diseases.

 Introduction to Fats

 Consume not more than recommended 5g of salt per day.
-Sources of sodium include sauces, monosodium glutamate (MSG), preservatives and salt substitutes.
+Sources of sodium include sauces, seasonings, preservatives and salt substitutes.

 Reducing your salt intake helps lower blood pressure in both healthy individuals and those with high blood pressure.
 Eating too much salt-preserved, cured or smoked food has also been associated with a higher risk of stomach and nasopharyngeal cancers because of the preservatives—salt and sodium nitrate.

 Beverages and food with added sugar usually provide empty calories.

 Our sugar consumption should be no more than 10 percent of our daily energy intake.
 For most adults, that is about 10 teaspoons of sugar (based on a 2000-daily calorie intake).
 If you are determined enough, a further reduction to 5 teaspoon (25g) of sugar a day can bring about additional health benefits such as a decrease in weight.